barrettinfotech/trumpet-rep-sheets/lesson-notes/awynja.md

 # Spring 2024

+week 7

+Arjen, I liked your playing when you spent time buzzing the mouthpiece with a reliable pitch reference!
+This helped the low pitches in the Mahler, but also helped some of the arpeggiation in the Torelli!

 week6

 Mahler--maybe a bit longer on some notes, because tpt can't do some consonants in the way vocalists do--so we need to play in general more connectedly.&#x20;